Quantifying Information Extraction using Generalized Quantum Measurements: Abstract

 \section{Abstract}

 Observational entropy is interpreted as the uncertainty an observer making measurements associates with a system.
 So far, properties that make such an interpretation possible rely on the assumption of ideal projective measurements.
-Here we show that the same properties hold even when considering generalized measurements, and therefore such an interpretation stands completely general.
-Thus, observational entropy is a well-defined quantifier applicable to many physical scenarios that test how influential a given series of measurements is in information extraction.
-Using observation entropy as a quantifier, we demonstrate how different indirect measurement schemes, those using a probe, compare with direct measurement.
-In particular, we find that a qubit system can be used to efficiently study any multi-dimensional quantum system.
-Thus, giving a theoretical bound on the amount of resources needed for perfect information extraction.
-Within the indirect measurement schemes, we study how information extraction is affected and compare the repeated measurement scheme with the less-invasive repeated contact scheme.
-In the latter, the pointer repeatedly stores information of the measured observable and is measured only at the end of the protocol.
-We find that in most cases the repeated contact scheme has a higher observational entropy value implying that the observer can extract the most amount of quantum information using this scheme.
-Finally, we connect observational entropy with quantum tomography, which gives observational entropy its operational meaning.
-Further developed, this quantity could find wide applications in quantum information processing and help determine the best read-out procedures for quantum memories and computation outputs of quantum computers.
+We show that the same properties hold even when considering generalized measurements.
+Thus, the interpretation still holds: Observational entropy is a well-defined quantifier determining how influential a given series of measurements is in information extraction.
+This generalized framework allows for the study of the performance of indirect measurement schemes, which are those using a probe.
+Using this framework, we first analyze the limitations of a finite-dimensional probe.
+Then we study several scenarios of the von Neumann measurement scheme, in which the probe is a classical particle characterized by its position.
+Finally, we discuss observational entropy as a tool for quantum state inference.
+Further developed, this framework could find applications in quantum information processing.
+For example, it could help in determining the best read-out procedures from quantum memories and to provide adaptive measurement strategies alternative to quantum state tomography.